ember-learn/ember-blog/source/2019-12-14-countdown-to-the-new-year-ember-power-select.md

 ### What It Does

-Ember Power Select provides a powerful select component, built from the ground up for Ember so that it works the way you expect an addon to in Ember.
-Exceptionally [well documented](https://ember-power-select.com/docs), Ember Power Select allows you to create everything from a straightforward list of text items to an asynchronous search driven select which incorporates graphical elements in the list.
+Ember Power Select provides a powerful select component, built from the ground up for Ember so that it works the way you expect an addon to work in Ember.
+Exceptionally [well-documented](https://ember-power-select.com/docs), Ember Power Select allows you to create everything from a straightforward list of text items to an asynchronous search driven select which incorporates graphical elements in the list.

 The addon's website includes a [cookbook](https://ember-power-select.com/cookbook) for more unusual requirements as well as a [list of community provided addons](https://ember-power-select.com/addons) which address functionality outside of the scope of Ember Power Select.